PTsolvers/JustRelax.jl/README.md

 The package serves several purposes:

-  * It reduces code duplication between several applications, e.g. [PseudoTransientStokes.jl](https://github.com/PTsolvers/PseudoTransientStokes.jl).
   * It provides a collection of solvers to be used in quickly developing new applications
   * It provides some standardization so that application codes can

-     - more easily "add more physics" through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
+     - more easily handle local material propoerties through the use of [GeoParams.jl]((https://github.com/JuliaGeodynamics/GeoParams.jl))
      - more easily switch between a psuedo-transient solver and another solver (e.g. an explicit thermal solvers)

   * It provides a place to describe performance benchmarks for the solver routines